komrad36/FastDivide/README.md

 Technically the hardware `div` instruction divides a 128-bit numerator by a 64-bit denominator, but there's no reason it couldn't check for empty high bits or have a 64-bit version.
 What's worse, the 128-bit capability is very rarely used, because if the result doesn't fit in 64 bits, it explodes with a hardware exception!
 (Instead of, say, returning a truncated result and setting some flags, like most arithmetic instructions.)

-Because the implementation is completely free of any branches or memory accesses, it also doesn't leak any side-channel information about its arguments (at least, not via timing or memory!), so it could be useful for crypto applications while actually improving performance.
+Because this implementation is completely free of any branches or memory accesses, it also doesn't leak any side-channel information about its arguments (at least, not via timing or memory!), so it could be useful for crypto applications while actually improving performance.

 Because this implementation uses more registers than a single hardware div, test your particular use case to see whether it's a net win.
 If you need to spill a bunch of regs to use it, it may not be worth it.